UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

-## Recursive copy/paste to complete the substrands of the scaffold
+## Recursive copy/paste to complete the domains of the scaffold

 We also want to connect the strands on helix 0 and 1 by crossovers near the edge of the helix, but not yet, because we aren't done copying the existing shorter strands.